-However, creating and managing passive income isn’t a passive activity.
-It requires upfront work and sometimes investment to build up a source of passive income.
-Depending on what your passive income source is, it may require you to put in time each week to keep it earning you cash.
+Creating and managing passive income streams isn’t a passive activity.
+It requires upfront work and, sometimes, investment to build up a source of passive income.
+Depending on what your passive income source is, for instance a blog or podcast, it may require you to put in time each week to keep it earning you cash.

 What is Passive Income?

 Passive income is money that you earn without active involvement.
 In other words, it is income that isn’t attached to an hourly wage or annual salary.
 Passive income streams could include things like cash flow from rental properties, dividend-yielding stocks, sales of a product (that requires little or no effort), royalties, and more.